Umuzi-org/ACN-syllabus/content/projects/tdd/string-calculator-part-1/_index.md

 In the second case, the default delimiter is: "4".

 **Note:** you are not expected to handle integer delimiters where the delimiter and the digit you are adding are next to each other.
-This and more will be dealt with in part 2 of the project.
 Example:

 ```
 add("//88\n18882")
 ```

-You are expected to handle integer delimeters where the delimeter is at the start and or end of the list of integers.
+**Note:** You are also not expected to handle integer delimeters where the delimeter is at the start and or end of the list of integers.
 Example:

 ```
+// These input are invalid

 // start
 add("//4\n434243")
-// should return 48

 // end
 add("//4\n342434")
-// should return 39

 // start and end
 add("//4\n4342434")
-// should return 79
 ```

+They are considered invalid and more will be dealt with in part 2 of the project.

 #### 5. Modify the add function so that it can handle negative integers